-A Local’s Guide to Visiting Matera, Italy
+A Local’s Guide to Matera, Italy

 Before we begin, I need your imagination.

-Imagine a vast area made up of gentle hills covered in golden wheat.
-Picture the wind rustling through the soft grain and a bright blue sky overhead.
-As you gaze forward, all of a sudden you arrive at a point where the earth cracks, revealing a deep rocky gorge.
+Now, look forward to where, all of a sudden, your gaze arrives at a point where the earth cracks, revealing a deep rocky gorge.
 At its bottom, a small river slowly snakes through, surrounded by high rock walls dotted with small natural caves.

-Right here on the edge of a canyon, almost 10,000 years ago a group of neolithic people decided to settle.
+Right here, on the edge of a canyon, almost 10,000 years ago, a group of neolithic people decided to settle.
 They used the natural caves, expanded them, and painstakingly carved new ones in a process that, over thousands of years, created the incredible stone city of Matera.

 Benvenuti!
+Welcome!

 Table of Contents